acampb/cloudlumberjack/_posts/2020-11-30-powerup-your-powershell-prompt.md

 ## Install a font from NerdFont

-Nerd Fonts patches developer targeted fonts with a high number of glyphs (icons).
+[Nerd Fonts](https://www.nerdfonts.com){:target="_blank"} patches developer targeted fonts with a high number of glyphs (icons).
 Specifically to add a high number of extra glyphs from popular ‘iconic fonts’ such as Font Awesome, Devicons, Octicons, and others.

 ![nerdfonts](/assets/img/shell/nerdfonts.png)

-Currently I'm using `Mononoki`, but choose anything you like from the downloads page: [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads)
+Currently I'm using `Mononoki`, but choose anything you like from the downloads page: [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads){:target="_blank"}

 Download the zip file and extract it's contents to a directory.
 I've had trouble getting the glyphs/icons to display correctly when trying to use anything other than **Regular** (i.e., bold, italic, light); so just stick with regular.
 Right click on the font you want to install and click **Install for all users**.